-Nikoletta Skordaki broadened her knowledge and gained new IT skills regarding digitized techniques and visualization tools and she was also introduced to new non-destructive techniques (3D Optical Microscope and Infrared Thermography).
-Her interaction with the other fellows, ITN-DCH partners and significant researchers and scientists from the field of digitization and protection of Cultural Heritage contributed to the better understanding of different approaches, that academic, private and research institutions around Europe have and of the digital documentation in a multi-disciplinary level.
-All these helped Nikoletta Skordaki to become a better and more mature researcher and scientist and to have a broader conception about the approaching, documentation and protection of cultural assets.
+I broadened my knowledge and gained new IT skills regarding digitized techniques and visualization tools and was also introduced to new non-destructive techniques (3D Optical Microscope and Infrared Thermography).
+My interaction with the other fellows, ITN-DCH partners and significant researchers and scientists from the field of digitization and protection of Cultural Heritage contributed to the better understanding of different approaches that academic, private and research institutions around Europe have and of the digital documentation at a multi-disciplinary level.
+All these helped me to become a better and more mature researcher and scientist and to have a broader conception about the approaching, documentation and protection of cultural assets.

-The fellow is mainly focused on the study of the 8 following categories regarding the long-term environmental factors, which can influence the built CH, based on the EU-Chic Project: A1.
+I was mainly focused on the study of the 8 following categories regarding the long-term environmental factors, which can influence the built CH, based on the EU-Chic Project: A1.
 Bio-attack, A2.
 Climate conditions fluctuations, A3.
 Aeolic impact, A4: Water (atmospheric, ground), A5: Solar radiation, A6: Particle matter and aerosols, A7: Long term loading, A8: Geological conditions (including local particularities).
-Moreover, the fellow concentrated on the study of the most common building materials in Cultural Heritage, such as wood, masonry and iron cast.
-Nikoletta was also trained in the application of the DIGITAL MICROSCOPE KH - 3000 and of the Infrared thermo-camera for the investigation of the materials and cultural assets' surface and their decay mapping.
-Last but not least, during her fellowship, she learnt to apply a plethora of techniques for the digitization and 3D modelling of movable and immovable cultural assets.
+Moreover, I concentrated on the study of the most common building materials in Cultural Heritage, such as wood, masonry and iron cast.
+I was also trained in the application of the DIGITAL MICROSCOPE KH - 3000 and of the Infrared thermo-camera for the investigation of the materials and cultural assets' surface and their decay mapping.
+Last but not least, during my fellowship, I learnt to apply a plethora of techniques for the digitization and 3D modelling of movable and immovable cultural assets.